ITRS-Group/cordial/tools/gateway-reporter/README.md

 # Gateway Reporter Tool

-The `geneos-reporter` tool creates ITRS Geneos monitoring coverage reports using Gateway configurations.
+The `gateway-reporter` tool creates ITRS Geneos monitoring coverage reports using Gateway configurations.

 This tool works with the Gateway configuration only and does not interact with the running Gateway.
 This is to mitigate any potential performance impact on production Gateways.
 The level of information available is limited by the complexities introduced by the dynamically changing monitoring environment in a typical, extensive Geneos deployment.